federico-m-lopez/dPDA/README.md

 # dPDA

-Automaton inference from examples using z3py
+Automaton inference from examples using z3py:
-`-m simple`: Positive examples only
+* `-m simple`: Positive examples only
-`-m advanced`: Both positive and negative examples accepted.
+* `-m advanced`: Both positive and negative examples accepted.
 Much more useful.

 In `-m advanced`, examples can be provided and the solver can be queried in an interactive session:

-`p blah`: "blah is a word of L"
+* `p blah`: "blah is a word of L"
-`n quux`: "quux is not a word of L"
+* `n quux`: "quux is not a word of L"
-`?`: automaton?
+* `?`: automaton?
-`q`: quit
+* `q`: quit

 (note that examples can be overridden, and `p a` ... `n a` does not lead to `unsat` but rather to an automaton that doesn't accept a).

+## Future work

+Automatically determine good value for number of state/stack symbols.

+Is it possible to speed up the procedure?

 ## Related work